 These companies have completely altered urban transportation by inundating our street corners with pay-per-minute “e-scooters.”
 However, these eco-friendly and cost-effective devices are not lacking in safety concerns.
 In fact, scooter riders across Florida are checking into emergency rooms for head and neck injuries, broken bones, lacerations, and other life-changing injuries.

 Call our office at (727) 784-8191 to request an initial evaluation.
 We do not charge upfront fees and you only pay if we successfully recover compensation for you.
+Serving Clearwater, Tampa, Palm Harbor, New Port Richey, St Petersburg, and the surrounding areas, we are passionate about fighting for you.

 Understanding Florida’s Scooter Laws